 - Don't get stuck in an 8 inches x 10 inches world; Print your favorite photos up to 13 inches x 19 inches

 - With a 6 color ink system including gray ink and 9600 x 2400 maximum color dots per inch, the results are incredible quality and amazing detail in...

-- Print wirelessly from any Wi Fi enabled computer around the house; Ink droplet size: 1, 2 and 5
+- Print wireless from any Wi-Fi enabled computer around the house; Ink droplet size: 1, 2 and 5

 Canon printers are one of the best printers in the market currently.
 The Pixma iP8720 is one of the best that Canon has made.
 With its 9600 dpi print resolution, it offers crystal clear images in print.
 It has a six color cartridge including the color grey, letting you get the perfect details of the color that you seek to print.
 It is on the cheaper end of things but still a great choice for most graphic designers looking for high quality prints for their proofs.
 It also comes with the Canon print app which lets you print anything with any device which is compatible with the app.